robosoft-modeling/robosoft-2022-workshop/index.md

 layout: home
 ---

-Robosoft 2022 workshop: *Soft Robotics modeling: what are we missing*?
+Robosoft 2022 workshop: Soft Robotics modeling: what are we missing?